mentalist /'men-tə-list/ noun. Someone who uses mental acuity, hypnosis and/or suggestion. A master manipulator of thoughts and behavior.

 Drowning My Sorrows: Jane gets hammered on Bloody Marys in "Red Rover, Red Rover."
 This was on the anniversary of his family's death.
 Since he had a "regular table" with two empty places, it is possible he does this on special dates (birthdays, happier anniversaries, etc)

 Dying Clue: One of Red John's victims, Jared Renfrew, manages to write "He is man" or "He is mar" in his blood just before dying.
-Whether the message is complete or even if it was written by the victim or Red John himself are questions still open to speculations.
+Whether the message is complete or even if it was written by the victim or Red John himself are questions still open to speculation.

 Electrified Bathtub: In "Scarlet Ribbons", a security guard is found dead in his bathtub with a hairdryer dropped into it.